EggyPartyMc/datapack-pvptext/README_EN.md

 [中文](README.md) | [English](README_EN.md)

 # Datapack-PVPText

-A Minecraft Java datapack that displays some simple "hints."
+A Minecraft Java datapack that can display some simple "hints"

 -------------------------------------------------------------
-> The code of this datapack is **a complete mess**...
+> This datapack function and its **mess**......

-This datapack adds some PVP-related hints or feedback, such as:
+- This datapack adds some PVP-related hints or feedback, such as:
-- Modified messages for killing players or player deaths (though the original death messages are removed...)
+- Changed the hints for killing a player or player death (but the original death hint is gone...ing...)
-- Players will switch to spectator mode upon death and are forced to spectate other players (version 1.3 and above)
+- After a player dies, they will become spectator mode and force spectator players ~~(version 1.3 and above)~~ (wrong, it's 1.1)
-- Displays kill count, death count, and the number of remaining players in the arena: [75/100]
+- Display kills, deaths, and remaining players in the field: [75/100]

-Minecraft Java datapack development is really niche...
-If there are enthusiasts who'd like to collaborate..., thank you!
+- Minecraft Java datapack development is really niche... if there are enthusiasts working together... thank you!

 -------------------------------------------------------------

 # Copyright Notice

 ## Copyright
 - **Author:** [EPCraft/Eggy_PartyMc]
-- **Project:** PVPText Datapack (Datapack registry name: playerkillplayer)
+- **Project:** PVPText Datapack (datapack registration name playerkillplayer)
 - **First Release Date:** [2025/11/05 06:29]

-## Terms of Use
+## Usage Terms
-1. Personal learning and use are permitted.
+1. Personal learning and use are allowed
-2. Unauthorized commercial use is prohibited.
+2. Unauthorized commercial use is prohibited
-3. Direct copying and claiming as original work is prohibited.
+3. Direct copying and claiming originality is prohibited
-4. When referencing this project, please credit the source and author.
+4. Cite the source and author when referencing this project